 Plagiarism is a breach of academic honesty and integrity; it is considered among the most serious of offenses.
 When an instructor suspects plagiarism, s/he has several options.
 In most cases, the instructor will require the student to totally redo the assignment.
 The instructor may also consult the chair of the department regarding disciplinary action and assign a grade of F for the work or, if the work is the main basis of the grade for the course, a grade of F for the course.
 All cases of plagiarism will be reported to the Associate Dean for Student Affairs.
 Repeat cases of plagiarism may result in dismissal from school.

-Students should submit all of their work for each class to their professor in a digital format (.rtf is encouraged for cross-platform compatibility, but other formats will be accepted, as well) via email, CD, or any other available digital medium.
-The professor will then email all the files to the Digital Archive Manager (Zack Lischer-Katz).
-Professors will consider issues of privacy (especially in the case of collection assessments and other sorts of projects involving proprietary information), and indicate any issues or concerns they may have over the content of the work.
+Students are required to submit all of their work for each class to their professor in a digital format (.rtf is encouraged for cross-platform compatibility, but other formats will be accepted) via email.
+The professor will then email all the files to the Digital Archive Manager (Rufus de Rham).
+Professors will consider issues of privacy (especially in the case of collection assessments and other sorts of projects involving proprietary information), and indicate any issues or concerns they may have regarding posting the files.

 Electronic File Format Guidelines: